 Quick Note: You can use the same shortcut keys if you need to do this for partial text.

-To create a bar-code in Excel all you need to do it install this bar-code font from ID-AUTOMATIC.
+It is one of those secret tips that most Excel users are unaware of.
+To create a bar-code in Excel all you need to do is install this bar-code font from ID-AUTOMATIC.

-- First of all, select the cell with a date and open formatting options (use Ctrl + 1).
+- First, select the cell with a date and open formatting options (use Ctrl + 1).

 - Select the “Custom” option and add “MMM” or “MMMMMM” for the month or “YYYY” for the year format.